anabescos/rick-and-morty-cards/README.md

 Shareable links: you can copy and paste the URL in your browser.
 If you paste the wrong URL it will give you an error message.

-The rendered list is sorted in alphabetical order.
+The rendered list is sorted by alphabetical order.

 If you want to work with the code, you just need to download it, npm install and npm start!